Professional Advancement Courses

 One of the clinician’s biggest challenges is keeping up with the advances of the different disciplines in health sciences.
 In order to provide an educational alternative that offers training in specific subjects and develop particular skills, we offer the modality of Professional Advancement Courses.

 We offer 1-unit and 2-units courses, and the student has access to recorded material and live sessions.
 Each week, there is an interactive recorded lecture with embedded activities as well as a discussion session with faculty and peers.
-Once the course is completed, the participant is eligible to earn a digital badge* upon completing two additional activities:

-Register for Professional
+Register for Professional Advancement Courses

 To enroll in Professional Advancement Courses, you will need to:

 - Contact our online program’s admission team at firstname.lastname@example.org

 Please note: financial aid is not available for Professional Advancement Courses.